gnachman/iterm2-website/source/_includes/documentation-dynamic-profiles.md

   1. Open Preferences &gt; Profiles
   2. Select a profile
   3. Open the *Other Actions* menu beneath the list of profiles
-  4. Select *Copy Profile as JSON*
+  4. Select *Save Profile as JSON*
-  5. Paste the clipboard contents into your favorite text editor
+  5. Open the file in your favorite editor.

-If you paste a whole profile into a Dynamic Profile this way, make sure you remember to change the Guid.
+If you use this as the basis of a Dynamic Profile, remember to chantge the Guid.
 A Dynamic Profile with a Guid equal to an existing Guid of a regular profile will be ignored.

 #### Parent Profiles